 Start with your 5 gallon bucket.
 Use a power drill and hole saw to cut large holes in the upper ⅓ of the bucket.
 You can do 1 or 2 rows of holes:

-You will use almost the entire pad, so make your cuts carefully and don't waste!
+You will use almost the entire pad, so make your cuts carefully.

-* Measure the inside of your bucket from the bottom to the top of the rim.
+* Measure the inside of your bucket from the bottom to the top.
 It should be about 13 inches but some buckets are different.
 Cut the first pad 30 x 13 inches* (or whatever is the height of your bucket).